bkw777/bent_cone_scad/README.md

 $fn = used to size the main arc segments the same as normal cylinders.
 If $fn is not set, 36 is used.

 ## arc_tube()
-Just arc_cylinder() with an added wall-thickness field to make a hollow arc_cylinder by subtracting a 2nd arc_cylinder that is wall-thickness smaller.
+Just arc_cylinder() with an added wall thickness parameter to make a hollow arc_cylinder by subtracting a 2nd smaller arc_cylinder.

 All the same parameters as arc_cylinder(), plus:
 w = wall thickness